theo-armour/agenda/0-agenda.md

 ## <a href="" onclick="parent.location.hash=&quot;https://api.github.com/repos/theo-armour/pages/contents/00-snippets/1-slogan-of-the-day.md&quot;">Slogan</a>

 * ++
+* 2025-03-13 ~ Farnum ~&nbsp;The person who experiences the consequences should make the decision."
 * 2025-03-09 ~ Farnum:&nbsp;Be among the best.
 Pretend you're not.
 Work harder than everyone else.

 <!-- this is a comment -->